dativebase/dativebaseclj/README.rst

 TODOs
 ================================================================================

-- TODO: add query param to GET /plans to return OLDs under that plan.
-Add tests for this in bootstrap-end-to-end.
-- TODO: Consider introducing rate limiting on user creation to help prevent abuse, i.e., overloading the system with user creation requests from bots.
-- TODO: Support user deactivation.
+- TODO: Implement DELETE /user-olds/:id.
 - TODO: Add signup endpoint, which is a convenience
 - TODO: As a user of DativeBase, I should be able to request access to an OLD.
 - TODO: As a non-superuser, I should be able to view my own data in full.
 - TODO: Split up edges into sub-namespaces.
+- TODO: Consider introducing rate limiting on user creation to help prevent abuse, i.e., overloading the system with user creation requests from bots.

 Authorization